cucapra/braid/docs/language.md

     var c = <<5>>;
     < 2 + !< 8 * [[c]] > >

 which produces `< 2 + !< 8 * [<5>] > >`, a program that will splice the number 5 into the inner quote when it eventually executes.
 Nesting a persist inside a splice, as in `[%[c]]`, has a similar drawback.
-In fact, it is impossible to implement $n$-level escapes as syntactic sugar: they are required to splice directly into nested quotes.
+In fact, it is impossible to implement $$n$$-level escapes as syntactic sugar: they are required to splice directly into nested quotes.
 We'll also see below that they model certain CPU--GPU communication channels that can skip stages.

 # Metaprogramming